 What every business broker, business intermediary, and business appraiser knows is that in order to get the highest price when you want to sell your business you must identify and attract the best, most motivated and qualified buyer for your business.
 This will vary with your size, profitability, industry and so on.
-This post is two of two on the topic.
-Please read the other post for general information on the topic.
 Below are the buyer types for smaller businesses with a value of up to $3 to $5 Million.

 Remember to make your business as desirable as possible for your ‘best’ buyer.
 This may involve physical changes to the business over time.
 It may involve providing financing or training that is a little out of the norm.
 It certainly will involve looking at the prospective buyers of your business as you would your regular customers and make your product (the total business) as great as possible.

 Considering Selling Your Business?
 Please click here for a downloadable e-book, “ 10 Ways to Increase the Value of Your Business“.

 Below, we are outlining how we classify buyer groups.
 As with any grouping of people some people will fit several groups and some will not fit any.

 Tradesmen With a Windfall.
 All joking aside, lottery winnings and more often inheritances have been the down payment on more than one business.
 Sometimes equity in a home serves the same purpose.
 It is very difficult for working people to save enough money to buy a business.
 Their preference is usually for smaller businesses that involve a trade such as small plumbing shops, auto shops, machine shops, etc. Often the owner is the primary manager and there are a few other mechanics but little support staff.
 Buyers tend to know the trade and be comfortable that they can do the work if all else fails.
 If the prospect has a little more money and a business background they may buy a little larger business.
 Typical transactions range from $50,000 to $500,000